-Cough, shortness of breath and fever that progresses over weeks needs to be promptly assessed.
-There are a few different possible causes including common and rare infections and inflammation of the lungs.
+Cough, shortness of breath, and fever that progresses over weeks need to be promptly assessed.
+There are a few different possible causes, including common and rare infections and inflammation of the lungs.
 Antibiotics or steroids may be needed.

 Discuss any rash with your healthcare team.
 Sometimes the medication needs to be stopped (held).